Skip to main content

 Biography

-State Representative Toni Rose is serving her 6th term in the Texas House of Representatives.
-She represents the 110th District, which encompasses the vibrant communities of Oak Cliff, Pleasant Grove and Balch Springs in Dallas County.
+State Representative Toni Rose was elected in 2012 to represent Texas House District 110, which encompasses the communities of Oak Cliff, Pleasant Grove, and Balch Springs in Dallas County.
 Representative Rose is a proud alumna of Paul Quinn College.
 Her legislative focus includes mental health reform, access to affordable healthcare, and criminal justice reform.

-Representative Rose continues to be a fierce champion for District 110 and the State of Texas!
+Representative Rose continues to be a fierce champion for District 110 and the great state of Texas.